About

 I'm not building disruption.
 I'm building belonging.

-The economy I want exists in glimpses already — on porches, in group chats, in the WhatsApp threads of immigrant grandmothers, in the cul-de-sacs that show up when someone is sick.
-My job is to make that economy legible, payable, and durable.
+The economy I want already exists, in glimpses.
+On porches.
+In group chats.
+In the cul-de-sacs that show up when someone is sick.
+My job is to make that economy visible, viable, and lasting.

 A warm family moment in a sunlit kitchen